veyon/docs/admin/access-control-rules.rst

 For a rule to be processed, one or more :index:`conditions` must be satisfied.

 User is member of group
     With this condition you can define that either the accessing or the locally signed in user must be a member of a specific group.
 The desired group can be choosen.
-If no or only wrong groups are selectable, you might adjust the *data backend* in the general settings for :ref:`computer access control`.
+If no or only wrong groups are selectable, you might adjust the *data backend* in the general settings for :ref:`ComputerAccessControl`.

 Computer is based in room
     With this condition you can define that either the accessing or the local computer has to be based in a specific room.
 The desired room can be choosen.
-If no or only wrong rooms are selectable, you might adjust the *data backend* in the general settings for :ref:`computer access control`.
+If no or only wrong rooms are selectable, you might adjust the *data backend* in the general settings for :ref:`ComputerAccessControl`.

 Accessing computer is based in the same room as the local computer
     With this condition you can define that the accessing and the local computer have to be based in the same room.
 Thus is can be prohibited that a teacher accesses computers used in a different class in a different room.